-Number Document Date 1 WPRFMC analysis of Pew Charitable Trusts supported "Pu'uhonua a Place of Sanctuary: The Cultural and Biological Significance of the Proposed Expansion for the Papahānaumokuākea Marine National Monument".
-The WPRFMC analysis was reviewed for accuracy by the National Marine Fisheries Service Pacific Islands Fisheries Science Center and rebuts the scientific claims made in the Pew document.
-July 14, 2016 2 Letter to Interior Secretary Ryan Zinke communicating impacts Marine Monument designations and expansion within the Western Pacific Region Attached to letter is an overview of Marine National Monuments in the Western Pacific Region corresponding to the seven categories listed in Executive Order 13792.
+Number Document Date 1 • WPRFMC analysis of Pew Charitable Trusts supported "Pu'uhonua July 14, 2016 a Place of Sanctuary: The Cultural and Biological Significance of the Proposed Expansion for the Papahānaumokuākea Marine National Monument". • The WPRFMC analysis was reviewed for accuracy by the National Marine Fisheries Service Pacific Islands Fisheries Science Center and rebuts the scientific claims made in the Pew document.
+1 11 0 5 001 5 2 • Letter to Interior Secretary Ryan Zinke communicating impacts April 26, 2017 Marine Monument designations and expansion within the Western Pacific Region • Attached to letter is an overview of Marine National Monuments in the Western Pacific Region corresponding to the seven categories listed in Executive Order 13792.
 Also included are maps of the Western Pacific Region showing monuments and other fishery regulations established by the WPRFMC under the authority of the Magnuson Steven Act.
-April 26, 2017 3 Letter to President Trump requesting removal of the monument fishing provisions in the Marine National Monuments and summarizing monument impacts.
-Attachments include letters supporting the removal of the monument fishing provisions from the Governors of Guam, CNMI and American Samoa, and Congressman Bishop, Chair of the House Committee on Natural Resources and Congresswoman Aumua Amata Coleman Radewagen.
-April 14, 207 4 Letter to President Obama expressing concern about the impacts of expanding the Papahānaumokuākea Marine National Monument December 1, 2016 5 Letter to President Obama expressing concern about the inadequate implementation of the Marianas Trench, Rose Atoll and Pacific Remote Islands Marine National Monuments.
-December 1, 2016 6 Letter to President Obama providing options for the expansion of Papahānaumokuākea Marine National Monument, that would not involve closing the entire US EEZ waters around the Northwestern Hawaiian Islands August 17, 2016 7 Letter to President Obama communicating a WPRFMC resolution on the proposed expansion of the Papahānaumokuākea Marine National Monument.
-August 12, 2016 8 Letter to President Obama communicating concerns over Hawaii Senator Brian Schatz proposal to expanded monument around the Northwestern Hawaiian Islands July 14, 2016 9 Letter to President Obama expressing concerns about expanding the Papahānaumokuākea Marine National Monument, which included an information paper from the Council on the lack of fisheries conservation benefits of an expanded monument April 8, 2016 10 • Letter to President Bush from the WPRFMC expressing concerns that the Marianas Trench Marine National Monument would contain an islands unit comprising the top three islands of the Mariana Archipelago (Uracas, Maug, and Asuncion) that are already protected under federal and commonwealth law.
-November 10, 2008
+3 • Letter to President Trump requesting removal of the monument April 14, 2017 fishing provisions in the Marine National Monuments and 11,2017 summarizing monument impacts. • Attachments include letters supporting the removal of the monument fishing provisions from the Governors of Guam, CNMI and American Samoa, and Congressman Bishop, Chair of the House Committee on Natural Resources and Congresswoman Aumua Amata Coleman Radewagen.
+4 • Letter to President Obama expressing concern about the impacts of December 1, 2016 expanding the Papahānaumokuākea Marine National Monument 5 • Letter to President Obama expressing concern about the inadequate December 1, 2016 implementation of the Marianas Trench, Rose Atoll and Pacific Remote Islands Marine National Monuments.
+6 • Letter to President Obama providing options for the expansion of August 17, 2016 Papahānaumokuākea Marine National Monument, that would not involve closing the entire US EEZ waters around the Northwestern Hawaiian Islands 10 2015 7 • Letter to President Obama communicating a WPRFMC resolution August 12, 2016 on the proposed expansion of the Papahānaumokuākea Marine 8 National Monument.
+July 14, 2016 0 • Letter to President Obama communicating concerns over Hawaii Senator Brian Schatz proposal to expanded monument around the July 14, 2010 Northwestern Hawaiian Islands 9 • Letter to President Obama expressing concerns about expanding the April 8, 2016 Papahānaumokuākea Marine National Monument, which included 7 1pm 0, 2010 an information paper from the Council on the lack of fisheries conservation benefits of an expanded monument 10 • Letter to President Bush from the WPRFMC expressing concerns November 10, 10 that the Marianas Trench Marine National Monument would contain 2008 an islands unit comprising the top three islands of the Mariana Archipelago (Uracas, Maug, and Asuncion) that are already protected under federal and commonwealth law.
+L ı